Updated: Oct 12

 The main symptoms which may indicate you have coronavirus are:

-- A high temperature, a new continuous cough or a loss or change to your normal sense of smell or taste.
+A loss or change to your normal sense of smell or taste.

 If you think you may have coronavirus:

 Let your midwife or maternity team know that you are experiencing symptoms